Chuan-170515/RS_data/README.md

 # RS_data
-This project stores part of the data set that I trained while doing recommendation based on RNN and attention.
+This repositories stores part of the data set that I trained while doing recommendation based on RNN and attention.